Current Size: 100%

 Stephens Creek Crossing

-Construction is underway on a completely new, accessible and sustainable apartment community to replace the isolated 1968 Hillsdale Terrace public housing community in southwest Portland’s Multnomah neighborhood.
+Construction is nearly complete on a completely new, accessible and sustainable apartment community to replace the isolated 1968 Hillsdale Terrace public housing community in southwest Portland’s Multnomah neighborhood.

 Originally built into a damp, steep location using mold-prone cinder block, Hillsdale Terrace had a long history of maintenance and accessibility issues that made it one of our highest redevelopment priorities.
 In Fall 2010, Home Forward submitted a successful HOPE VI grant application, resulting in the start of new construction in spring 2012.
-We anticipate moving residents into their new community, which will be named Stephens Creek Crossing, in January 2014.
+New residents began moving into their new community, named Stephens Creek Crossing, in January 2014.
 The Childrens Center, which will serve as the gateway to the community, will finish construction this summer.

 - 122 new affordable apartments will replace 60 exisiting public housing units

 - 13 units for households less than 60% MFI